pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/catch/for-in_edge_case/catch_var_as_for-of_binding.md

 `````
 throws: Parser error!
-  Can not redefine the catch-var as same binding
+  Can not redefine the catch-var `e` as same binding

 try {} catch (e) { for (var e of y) {} }
                             ^------- error